 Concussions and Brain Injury Resulting from Accidents or Falls

 The CDC reports that, during a study of traumatic brain injuries (TBIs) occurring in 2010, approximately 2.5 million Americans either sought emergency room treatment, needed hospitalization, or were killed by a TBI.
 The most common form of TBI is the concussion, which is often caused by trip-and-fall accidents and motor vehicle, bicycle, or pedestrian accidents, as well as on-the-job injuries.
-Read on to learn more about concussions and brain injury, and contact an experienced Texas personal injury lawyer if you have been injured in an accident.
+Read on to learn more about concussions and brain injury, and contact an experienced Texas TBI lawyer if you have been injured in an accident.

 How do concussions happen?